 Trim is a grime outsider, and has been so since 2002.
 From day one of picking up the mic, Trim, born Javan St. Prix in Tower Hamlets, East London, always knew he had more to offer the scene than snappy one-liners and a catchy flow.
 The MC began rolling with the seminal, now-defunct Roll Deep crew in 2003 (before going solo three years later), and even then he felt like "the odd one out."
-Be it the experimental beats he laces, the complex rhymes he spits—or the poetic-like flow he delivers them with—Trim has always challenged the notion of what it means to be grime, with his non-conformist stance winning him a legion of fans.
+Be it the experimental beats he laces, the complex rhymes he spits—or the poetic-like flow he delivers them in—Trim has always challenged the notion of what it means to be grime, with his non-conformist stance winning him a legion of fans.

 Javan's fans will know his Soulfood mixtape series well; across four strong volumes, he dabbled with obscure sonic pallets while sending for your favourite emcees—and if you listen back to any of them today, they sound just as fresh as they did back then.
 With over ten mixtapes in the bank and no major gap between any of them, St. Prix has been one of the most consistent in grime, and it's only when you look back on his discography that you see what he's actually invested into the scene; a scene which, today, he finds himself drifting away from.
 Trim is currently on a path of musical exploration, working closely with producers influenced more by techno, happy hardcore and dubstep than they have ever been by grime—and you'd only have to look at his recent collabs with James Blake to really see that.
-Blake and his label/production outfit, 1-800 Dinosaur, have been at the crux of Trim's recent sonic shift, and together they've just released a 10-track project featuring a batch of electronic beatsmiths.
+Blake and his label/production outfit, 1-800 Dinosaur, have been at the crux of Trim's recent sonic shift, and together they've just released a new project featuring a batch of electronic beatsmiths.

 Complex chopped it up with Trim-Trim-Cheroo to find out more.

 How did the connection between you and James Blake come about?